Data-Driven Predictive Control for Linear Parameter-Varying Systems

-\begin{assum} $\mathbf{n}(\mf{B}_{\mr{LPV}})$ and $\mathbf{l}(\mf{B}_{\mr{LPV}})$ are known. \end{assum} If $n_\mr{u}=n_\mr{y}=1$, i.e.~\eqref{eq:lpvio} corresponds to a Single-Input-Single-Output (SISO) LPV system, $\mathbf{n}(\mf{B}_{\mr{LPV}})=\max(n_\mr{a},n_\mr{b})$ if the left- and right-hand side of \eqref{eq:lpvio} seen as polynomials in the time-shift operator $q$ with coefficient functions dependent on $p$ are co-prime in the Ore algebra defined in \cite[Ch.
-3]{To10}.
-In the Multiple-Input-Multiple-Output (MIMO) case, the minimal state order can be determined with the cut \& shift construction of state maps, see \cite[Sec.
-4.3]{To10} for more details.
-Consider the situation where we measure the data sequence $\msf{w} = \datasetk{N_\mr{d}}{u_k, p_k,y_k}$ from the LPV system \eqref{eq:lpvio}, for which we assume that the data in $\msf{w}$ is noise-free\footnote{ The extension of our results to include noisy data depends on how the noise interferes $(u,p,y)$ and can lead to numerous scenarios.
+Consider the situation where we measure the data sequence $\msf{w} = \datasetk{N_\mr{d}}{u_k, p_k,y_k}$ from the LPV system \eqref{eq:lpvio}, for which we assume that the data in $\msf{w}$ is noise-free\footnote{ The extension of our results to include noisy data depends on how the noise influences $(u,p,y)$ and can lead to numerous scenarios.
 The analysis of these cases is far beyond the scope of this paper, where we focus on the formulation of the proposed data-driven approach. } for the sake of simplicity.
-To formulate a predictive data-driven control scheme, we first develop a data-based representation form of the system \eqref{eq:lpvio} by the extension of the theory discussed in Section \ref{sec:preliminaries}.
+To formulate a predictive data-driven control scheme, we first extend the theory in Section \ref{sec:preliminaries} to obtain a data-based representation form of \eqref{eq:lpvio}. \shortsubsection{Alternative representation form} We first substitute \eqref{eq:def_coef} in \eqref{eq:lpvio}, which results in the form